Step 12: RSS integration + feedreader filtering

 ~/.local/share/uv/tools/zotero-mcp-server/bin/python3 .claude/feedreader-score.py

-Access the filtered feed:
+Access the filtered feeds:

 - HTML reader (Mac/iPhone/iPad):

-http://localhost:8765/filtered.html - Atom feed (NetNewsWire):
+http://localhost:8765/filtered.html - Atom feed — web articles (NetNewsWire):

 The HTML reader includes an ⌨️ terminal button in the header.
 Clicking it opens an embedded terminal panel (powered by ttyd — see Step 17) alongside the article list, so you can run Phase 2 (Claude Code) without leaving the browser tab.
 The terminal works both on Mac (via localhost) and on iPad (via the Mac's local IP address).